Developmental language disorders: A teacher's guideClassroom activity focused on developmental language disorders with primary school pupils

 When can teachers identify signs of DLD in pupils?

 Teachers can observe early warning signs of DLD before age 4, though formal diagnosis typically occurs at age 4 when language abilities become more stable.
-Key indicators include difficulty following instructions, limited vocabulary compared to peers, and struggles with storytelling or explaining ideas.
+Key indicators include difficulty following instructions, limited vocabulary teaching compared to peers, and struggles with storytelling or explaining ideas.
 Early identification allows teachers to advocate for intervention before formal assessment.

-obverse the skills of childrens development milestones, to ensure that the developmental skills are at the proper age range.
+Obverse the skills of childrens development milestones, to ensure that the developmental skills are at the proper age range.
 As with any impairment, children with language disorders will have early signs that careers and parents need to take into consideration.
 Here are some signs of developmental language disorder:

 • Difficulties in oral phrasing competence: they may have difficulties in translating their ideas into words and sentences.
 That is leading to obstacles with social situations and communication difficulties.